nrfulton/pittdoggos/README.md

 The `2018_all_unique.csv` file is just the unique lines from those two files using `unqiue.py`.

-`doggos.py` does the data munging that gives the tables in the blog post.
+`doggos.py` does the data merging that gives the tables in the blog post.